 The financial sector has been one of the key handlers in India’s efforts to achieve success in rapidly developing its economy.
 Since our existing legal framework relating to commercial transactions has not kept pace with the changing commercial practices and financial sector reforms.
 This ensures the slow pace of recovery of defaulting loans and escalating levels of nonperforming assets of banks and financial institutions.

-Amongst the other committees, these Committees have made suggestions to form a new legislation for securitization and empowering banks and financial institutions to gain possession of the securities and to sell them without any intervention of the court here.
+Amongst the other committees, these Committees have made suggestions to form new legislation for securitization and empowering banks and financial institutions to gain possession of the securities and to sell them without any intervention of the court here.

 Applicability Of SARFAESI Act, 2002

 The amendment to this Act is “an act to regulate securitization and reconstruction of financial assets and enforcement of security interest and to provide for a central database of security interests created on property rights, and for matters connected therewith or incidental thereto.”
 The Act deals with the following:

-Registration and regulation of Asset Reconstruction Companies (ARCs) by the Reserve Bank of India;
+Registration and regulation of Asset Reconstruction Companies (ARCs) by the Reserve Bank of India.

-Facilitating securitization of financial assets of banks and financial institutions with or without the benefit of underlying securities;
+Facilitating securitization of financial assets of banks and financial institutions with or without the benefit of underlying securities.

-Promotion of seamless transferability of financial assets by the ARC to acquire financial assets of banks and financial institutions through the issuance of debentures or bonds or any other security as a debenture;
+Promotion of seamless transferability of financial assets by the ARC to acquire financial assets of banks and financial institutions through the issuance of debentures or bonds or any other security as a debenture.

-Entrusting the Asset Reconstruction Companies to raise funds by issue of security receipts to qualified buyers;
+Entrusting the Asset Reconstruction Companies to raise funds by issue of security receipts to qualified buyers.

-Facilitating the reconstruction of financial assets which are acquired while exercising powers of enforcement of securities or change of management or other powers which are proposed to be conferred on the banks and financial institutions;
+Facilitating the reconstruction of financial assets which are acquired while exercising powers of enforcement of securities or change of management or other powers which are proposed to be conferred on the banks and financial institutions.

-Presentation of any securitization company or asset reconstruction company registered with the Reserve Bank of India as a public financial institution;
+Presentation of any securitization company or asset reconstruction company registered with the Reserve Bank of India as a public financial institution.

-Defining ‘security interest’ to be any type of security including mortgage and change on immovable properties given for due repayment of any financial assistance given by any bank or financial institution;
+Defining ‘security interest’ to be any type of security including mortgage and change on immovable properties given for due repayment of any financial assistance given by any bank or financial institution.

-Classification of the borrower’s account as a non-performing asset in accordance with the directions given or under guidelines issued by the Reserve Bank of India from time to time;
+Classification of the borrower’s account as a non-performing asset in accordance with the directions given or under guidelines issued by the Reserve Bank of India from time to time.

-The officers authorized will exercise the rights of a secured creditor in this behalf in accordance with the rules made by the Central Government;
+The officers authorized will exercise the rights of a secured creditor in this behalf in accordance with the rules made by the Central Government.

-An appeal against the action of any bank or financial institution to the concerned Debts Recovery Tribunal and a second appeal to the Appellate Debts Recovery Tribunal;
+An appeal against the action of any bank or financial institution to the concerned Debts Recovery Tribunal and a second appeal to the Appellate Debts Recovery Tribunal.

-Application of the proposed legislation initially to banks and financial institutions and empowerment of the Central Government to extend the application of the proposed legislation to non-banking financial companies and other entities;
+Application of the proposed legislation initially to banks and financial institutions and empowerment of the Central Government to extend the application of the proposed legislation to non-banking financial companies and other entities.

-- Non-application of the proposed legislation to security interests in agricultural lands, loans less than rupees one lakh and cases where eighty percent, of the loans, is repaid by the borrower.
+Non-application of the proposed legislation to security interests in agricultural lands, loans less than rupees one lakh and cases where eighty per cent, of the loans, is repaid by the borrower